Last updated on October 7th, 2022 at 01:57 pm

 In addition to the questions above, you should ask the employer what benefits are available to you.
 Some inspection companies offer vacation or unlimited time off.
 Some offer IRA’s or a 401K and lastly some also provide health insurance.
 As you can see, the options for pay and benefits can vary greatly.
 We highly recommend researching your options and digging deep into what your desires and motivations are so you can find the perfect fit for your future in our wonderful profession.

 A genuine desire to help others get a good home, or point out things that need to be fixed should be the focus of the home inspector.
-Along with providing good ethical service will help you go a long way.
+Providing good ethical service will help you go a long way.

 Thank you to our network of multi-inspectors for helping us with our research and data.
 Check out their sites if they are in your area to see if you can apply!